 Years Ended December 31,

-2023 2022 2021
+2024 2023 2022

 Current provision:

-Federal \$ 5,440 \$ \$
+Federal \$ 19,542 \$ 5,440 \$

-State 4,805 2,531 351
+State 12,064 4,805 2,531

-Foreign 5
+Foreign 18 5

-Total deferred tax assets 10,250 2,531 351
+Total current provision 31,624 10,250 2,531

-Total income tax provision \$ 10,250 \$ 2,531 \$ 351
+Total income tax provision \$ 31,624 \$ 10,250 \$ 2,531

-At December 31, 2023, the Company had federal, state, and foreign net operating loss (NOL) carryforwards of approximately \$196.8 million, \$456.3 million, and \$845.1 million, respectively.
+At December 31, 2024, the Company had federal, state, and foreign net operating loss (NOL) carryforwards of approximately \$130.2 million, \$453.9 million, and \$475.2 million, respectively.
+The Company recognized federal and state income tax provisions of \$31.6 million, \$10.3 million and \$2.5 million for the years ended December 31, 2024, 2023 and 2022, respectively.
+These tax liabilities were primarily associated with federal and state liabilities in excess of net operating losses in the current year and an increase in federal and state reserves related to uncertain tax positions.
 Utilization of the domestic NOL and research and development (R&D) credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that have occurred or that could occur in the future, as required by Section 382 of the Code, as well as similar state and foreign provisions.
 These ownership changes may limit the amount of NOL and R&D credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50 percentage points of the outstanding stock of a company by certain stockholders or public groups.

 The Company previously completed a study to assess whether an ownership change, as defined by Section 382 of the Code, had occurred from the Company's formation through December 31, 2013.
 Based upon this study, the Company determined that several ownership changes had occurred.
 Accordingly, the Company reduced its deferred tax assets related to the federal NOL carryforwards and the federal R&D credit carryforwards that are anticipated to expire unused as a result of these ownership changes.
 These tax attributes were excluded from deferred tax assets with a corresponding reduction of the valuation allowance with no net effect on income tax expense or the effective tax rate.
-The Company completed a study through December 31, 2022 and concluded no additional ownership changes occurred.
+The Company completed a study through December 31, 2024 and concluded no additional ownership changes occurred.
 Future ownership changes may further limit the Company's ability to utilize its remaining tax attributes.